Charles Wilson, 2nd Baron Nunburnholme: Family

 Wilson married, on 12 February 1901, Lady Marjorie Wynn-Carrington, DStJ, eldest daughter of the Marquess of Lincolnshire.
 Lady Nunburnholme was active in organising the opening of the Hull Naval Hospital in World War I. She died on 17 June 1968.

 They had three children: Monica, Charles and David.
 Monica, who married Edward Turnour, 6th Earl Winterton, died 9 November 1974.
 Charles became, upon his father's death in August 1924, 3rd Baron Nunburnholme.
 David served as a pilot officer in the Royal Air Force Volunteer Reserve and was killed in action on 23 March 1941.

-Lord Nunburnholme died on 15 August 1924 and was buried at Warter, East Yorkshire.
+Lord Nunburnholme died in Leeds on 15 August 1924 and was buried at Warter, East Yorkshire.